-The Red Devils' legend cannot see his former club's global position being outdone, while he thinks their three-point lead in the league will help them relax in the derby on SundayOle Gunnar Solskjaer says that his former club Manchester United's status will never be overtaken by rivals Manchester City.
+The Red Devils' legend cannot see his former club's global position being outdone, and he thinks its three-point lead in the league will help United relax in the derby on Sunday.Ole Gunnar Solskjaer says that his former club Manchester United's status will never be overtaken by rival Manchester City.

-The league-leaders have been criticised for their defensive play this season after conceding 21 goals in 15 Premier League games, but Solskjaer believes it is his former team's nature to play entertaining, open football.
+The league leaders have been criticized for their defensive play this season after conceding 21 goals in 15 Premier League games, but Solskjaer believes it is his former team's nature to play entertaining, open football.

 "Over the years Man United have always won in dramatic fashion," the 39-year-old Solskjaer told reporters.
 "Over the club's history we've had disappointments and it's always stood up again and bounced back because that's just in the DNA.